Marie-Louise von Franz: Career

 A third field of interest and research was synchronicity, psyche and matter, and numbers.
 It seems to have been triggered by Jung, whose research had led him to the hypothesis about the unity of the psychic and material worlds—that they are one and the same, just different manifestations.
 He also believed that this concept of the unus mundus could be investigated by means of researching archetypes.
 Due to his advanced age, he turned the problem over to von Franz.
 Two of her books, Number and Time and Psyche and Matter, deal with this research.

+Von Franz believed that a synchronistic event is one in which there is an acausal correspondence between the internal state of an individual and an externally related event, but it is necessary that the individual perceives this personal meaning, or else there is no synchronicity, just a similarity.
+Regarding number, von Franz claims that the union between symmetrical internal psychological experience and external material processes may be formally represented by number.
+This numerical basis as the correspondence between psyche and matter functioned as von Franz's logic in suggesting why synchronicities could occur–there was a uniting principle between the expression of inner and outer realms, which were rooted in the same substance.
+She also believed that life itself, through its sequences, could be given a numerical quality, like the chapters in a book, and that by the end we have an opportunity to reach a complete work, or whole story.
+In Number and Time, she claims that numbers in dreams are expressed qualitatively, where numbers are “structural characteristics of the Self symbol.”

 In 1968, von Franz was the first to argue that the mathematical structure of DNA is analogous to that of the I Ching.
 She cited the I Ching in an essay, "Symbols of the Unus Mundus", published in her book Psyche and Matter.

 Another basic concern throughout many of her works was how the collective unconscious compensates for the one-sidedness of Christianity and its ruling god image, via fairy tales and alchemy.